 Listeria is a family of bacteria that contains ten species.
-One of these, Listeria monocytogenes, causes the disease listeriosis in humans and animals.
+One of these, Listeria monocytogenes, causes the disease listeriosis.

 Although listeriosis is rare, the disease is often severe with high hospitalisation and mortality rates.
-In the EU about 1,470 human cases were reported in 2011, with a mortality rate of 12.7%.
+In the EU about 2,400 infections were reported in 2017.

-The hardiness of this bacteria, coupled with the high mortality rates in humans, makes safe food handling paramount to ensure public health.
+The hardiness of these bacteria, coupled with the high mortality rates in humans, means that safe handling of food is paramount to ensure public health.

-In infected people, symptoms vary, ranging from mild flu-like symptoms, such as nausea, vomiting and diarrhea to more serious infections such as meningitis and other potentially life-threatening complications.
-People who are more susceptible to Listeria infections are the elderly, pregnant women, newborn infants and people with weak immune systems.
+In infected people, symptoms vary, ranging from mild flu-like symptoms, such as nausea, vomiting and diarrhoea to more serious infections such as meningitis and other potentially life-threatening complications.
+The disease primarily affects the elderly, pregnant women, new-borns and people with weak immune systems.

 Listeria monocytogenes can be found in many foods.
 Examples include smoked fish; meats; cheeses (especially soft cheeses) and raw vegetables.